Discover how surgeons can use Microsoft HoloLens to collaborate and communicate with one another in real-time, regardless of location.

 - HoloLens allows surgeons to engage with peers from around the world in real-time and get their input.

-- Surgeons can use HoloLens to create 3D models that allow them to carefully plan for invasive procedures and minimize patient risk.
+- Surgeons can use HoloLens to visualize 3D models that allow them to carefully plan for invasive procedures and minimize patient risk.

 - Medical technology is evolving, and new tools like Intravision XR from DICOM Director are helping doctors of all types improve patient outcomes.